List of websites founded before 1995: Trincoll Journal

 Trincoll Journal was a multimedia webzine published by students at Trinity College in Hartford, Connecticut.
 It was established in 1992 as a local network and moved to the web in November 1993.
 It went defunct in the spring of 2000.

 Wired.com

 Previously called Wired News and HotWired, the online presence for Wired magazine launched in October 1994.
 The website and magazine separated and Wired.com was purchased by Lycos.
 It is still live at www.wired.com/.

 1994 websites

 By mid-1994, there were 2,738 websites, according to a study by Massachusetts Institute of Technology researcher Matthew Gray.
 By the end of 1994, there were more than 10,000 websites.
 The following selected list of websites is in alphabetical order.

 ALIWEB

-ALIWEB, an acronym for Archie Like Indexing for the Web, was the first web search engine.
-It was announced in November 1993 by Martijn Koster and went online in May 1994.
+ALIWEB (Archie Like Indexing for the WEB) was the first search engine created for the Web.
+It was announced in November 1993 by Martijn Koster and went online in May 1994, but was short-lived.